kristian-lange-tw/JATOS_docs_v3/pages/Mandatory-lines-in-your-components-HTML.md

 The best way to write an HTML/JavaScript file that runs with JATOS is to use one of the HTML files from the [Example Studies](Example-Studies.html) as a starting point.

-Here are the absolute basics that any component HTML file MUST have in order to correctly run with JATOS
+Here are the absolute basics that any component HTML file must have in order to correctly run with JATOS

 1. A link to the jatos.js library in the head section